The three stages of product development where Design Sprints actually work

 • Problem: Traffic engineers were skeptical of an AI system they didn't fully trust or understand.

-• Challenge: “How might we design an efficient and reliable AI system that traffic engineers trust and use to enhance traffic safety?”
+• Sprint Challenge: "How might we design an efficient and reliable AI system that traffic engineers trust and use to enhance traffic safety?"

 Financial Services Institution